Canine Journal is a great resource for dog parents, but are they the best option to help you find the right pet insurance for your unique pet?

 Coverage details are crucial to picking the best pet insurance plan specific to your pet.
 The difference between Pawlicy Advisor and Canine Journal’s coverage breakdowns is key.

 Canine Journal does not provide coverage details for plans specific to your pet.
-They have a pet insurance comparison chart between their 4 pet insurance partners, but these are not custom to your pet’s personalized plans.
-There is no breakdown on what is covered in a specific plan on Canine Journal’s website.
+They have a pet insurance comparison chart, but these are not custom to your pet’s personalized plans.
 An individual would need to visit each pet insurance company’s website to look up the details of each plan.

-Canine Journal does not breakdown specific pet insurance policy details on their website, nor how/why a specific policy would effect your pet.
+Canine Journal does not breakdown how/why a specific policy would effect your pet's breed.

 Pawlicy Advisor breaks down each coverage point of every pet insurance policy their search function generates.
 Helpful examples of when each coverage aspect would be used are also provided.
 It’s easy to see at a glance what is and isn’t covered due to the checklist-style formatting and further information is available if you click on any of the listed benefits.